cloudmesh/technologies/chapters/tech/elasticsearch.md

   year     = {2018},
   abstract = {Elasticsearch is a distributed RESTful search engine built for the cloud[3].
 The distributed search and analytics engine built on Apache Lucene.

 The data is sent in JSON format to Elasticsearch using the API or ingestion tools such as Logstash and Amazon Kinesis Firehose.
-Elasticsearch automatically stores the original document and adds a searchable reference to the document in the cluster’s index.
+Elasticsearch automatically stores the original document and adds a searchable reference to the document in the cluster index.
 The document can be searched using the Elasticsearch API.
 Kibana, an open-source visualization tool can be used with Elasticsearch to visualize data and build interactive dashboards.

 It is a open source software and can be run on Amazon EC2, or on Amazon Elasticsearch Service.

-Amazon Elasticsearch Service is a fully managed service, and we don’t have to worry about time-consuming cluster management tasks such as hardware provisioning, software patching, failure recovery, backups, and monitoring.
+Amazon Elasticsearch Service is a fully managed service, and we do not have to worry about time-consuming cluster management tasks such as hardware provisioning, software patching, failure recovery, backups, and monitoring.

 ### Key Features: